zhc940702/DSGPred/README.md

 epochs: Define the maximum number of epochs.

-batch_size: Define the number of batch size for training.
+batch_size: Define the number of batch sizes for training.

 data_bath: All input data should be placed in the folder of this path.
 (The data folder we uploaded contains all the required data.)

-weight_path: Define the path to save the model.
+weight_path: Define the path to save the model (Need to create a folder called "weight").